grafana/loki/docs/sources/configuration/_index.md

 [ring: <ring_config>]
 ```

-### common_storage_config
+### storage

-The `common_storage_config` block defines a common storage to be reused by different components as a way to facilitate storage configuration.
+The common `storage` block defines a common storage to be reused by different
+components as a way to facilitate storage configuration.
-If any specific configs for an object storage client have been provided elsewhere in the configuration file, the specific config will supersede the common storage config.
+If any specific configuration for an object storage client have been provided elsewhere in the configuration file, the specific configuration will supersede the common storage configuration.

 ```yaml
 # Configures Azure as the common storage.